Corgi239/Journey_to_Aarden/Documentation/readme.txt

 Hey!
 This is the official guide to my game.

+To run the game, download the Journey_to_Aarden.jar file (located at out/artifacts/Journey_to_Aarden_jar), and then run it with the following command line prompt:

+java -jar <location of the jar Journey_to_Aarden.jar file>

-It is divided into two parts: a walkthrough and a technical explanation of how the code works.
+The guide is divided into two parts: a walkthrough and a technical explanation of how the code works.
 I will start with the walkthrough.

-THE APP IS IN THE AdventureUI.scala

 1. Walkthrough.